 - Refusing breast or bottle

 In the case of 3 month old teething, some of the usual treatment options simply aren't appropriate for younger babies.
-While you might be able to hand a cracker or small piece of fruit for a 6- to 8-month-old, Parent 24 recommends only breast milk until 6 months of age.
-What's more, products that contain benzocaine are often marketed for baby teething pain, but Health 24 warns against the use of benzocaine for babies, citing a rare condition called methemoglobinemia, which is a disorder that can restrict the amount of oxygen carried in your baby's blood and can be fatal.
+While you might be able to hand a cracker or small piece of fruit for a 6- to 8-month-old, the American Academy of Pediatrics (AAP) recommends you don't feel your little one solids until 6 months of age.
+What's more, products that contain benzocaine are often marketed for baby teething pain, but the U.S. Food and Drug Administration has warned against the use of benzocaine for babies, citing a rare condition called methemoglobinemia, which is a disorder that can restrict the amount of oxygen carried in your baby's blood and can be fatal.

 With younger babies, it's best to offer comfort in the form of massage or something cold.
 You can dip the corner of a washcloth into water and pop it into the freezer for a safe and effective way to ease teething pain, or use a soft-bristled toothbrush or even a clean finger to massage sore gums.
 Don't offer acetaminophen until you've cleared its use with your pediatrician.

-If your baby's teeth do make an appearance before he or she is 6 months old, you'll still need to brush with a soft toothbrush and a fluoride-free toothpaste.
-Babies are likely to swallow their toothpaste and so fluoride (in toothpaste) isn't recommended until 6 months of age.
+If your baby's teeth do make an appearance before he or she is 6 months old, you'll still need to brush with a soft toothbrush and a fluoride-free toothpaste, like Colgate My First Fluoride-Free toothpaste, which gently cleans teeth.
+Babies are likely to swallow their toothpaste and the AAP doesn't recommend fluoride until 6 months of age.

 There isn't a right or wrong age for babies to start the teething process.
 Each little one is different, and the important factor is how you choose to offer extra love and comfort during what can be an uncomfortable phase.
 If your newborn is exhibiting signs of teething, it's best to stick with drug-free treatment methods to help curb pain and help your baby stay safe.